letorbi/mod_anonip/README.md

 mod_anonip
 ==========

 A simple Apache2 module to anonymize the IP address of any request by a specific number of bytes.
+It is licensed as open source under the GPL version 3.

-The original version of *mod_anonip* is based on [*mod_removeip*](http://www.wirspeichernnicht.de/content/view/14/24/), but *mod_anonip* just anonymizes the IP-address by removing a specified number of bytes instead of removing the IP-address completely.
+The original version of *mod_anonip* is based on [*mod_removeip*](https://github.com/moba/libapache-mod-removeip), but *mod_anonip* just anonymizes the IP-address by removing a specified number of bytes instead of removing the IP-address completely.
 This - unlike *mod_removeip* - allows you to preserve the privacy of your visitors, while still being able to log the origin country of a request or to serve website content based on GeoIP.

 Installation